samshapley/OrchestrAI/README.md

 ```
 ### Code Planning and Engineering

-The `code_planner` and `engineer` modules should be used in tandem to create a repository in the `generated_code` folder.
+The `code_planner` and `engineer` modules should be used in tandem to create a repository in the working codebase directory, set in the config.
 The code planner will provide a detailed overview of the implementation, and the engineer will generate the code to implement the plan.
 The engineer module is custom, and does not use the chameleon.
 We carry out regex based parsing to extract the code into the repository.
 This repository is then condensed into a token-reduced version, and used as the output `code` for the engineer module.
 This condensed codebase string can be used as input for the debugger module and/or the modify_codebase module.

 ### Self-Debugging